Parishishtaparvan

 The period largely covered in the poem corresponds to c.
 480 and follows the growth of the kingdom of Magadha and the establishment of the Maurya Empire.
 According to Hemachandra, the sequence of rulers in the times of the Jains discussed was: Shrenika, Kunika, Udayin, the nine Nandas, Chandragupta Maurya, Ashoka, and Samprati.
 Hemachandra also speaks of Samprati being instrumental in the spread of Jainism further south.

 The Parishishtaparvan was Hemachandra's last major work.
+Hemachandra also wrote Sanskrit Prakrit text “Kumarpalaa Charita”.

 Contents

 The text talks about the incorrect strategy of Chanakya of attacking Dhana Nanda's capital.
 It further narrates that he leaned from this incidence and changed strategy by convincing peripheral kingdoms starting with Parvataka of Himavatkuta.